-We have received, as well as a few of our clients, a very interesting and clever cold call pitch for search engine marketing services.
+We have received, as well as a few of our clients, an exciting and clever cold call pitch for search engine marketing services.
 The caller (often from a blocked number) says that he can make our website #1 on Google.

-With over 15 years of experience making websites and doing search engine marketing, I quickly realize that there is something very fishy here.
-After all, Google uses well over 200 criteria for its search engine results and if the all of these were known and could be manipulated by search engine marketers with exact precision, they would become meaningless as everyone would become #1 on Google.
+With over 15 years of experience making websites and doing search engine marketing, I quickly realized that something is very fishy here.
+After all, Google uses well over 200 criteria for its search engine results.
+If all of these were known and could be manipulated by search engine marketers with exact precision, they would become meaningless as everyone would become #1 on Google.

 We can do the math for the “#1 on Google” plan.
 The cold caller figures out (it’s easy to do with access to the right databases) that the average cost per click for “kona scuba diving” is $1.50 and there are 300 searches a month for this.
 He knows that approximately 20% of those searches will click the top paid result, so to stay on the top of the Google paid results will cost somewhere around $90 (300 searches x 20% click rate X $1.50 a click) a month.

 He then cold calls some dive charters in Kona and say, “I can make your business #1 on Google for “kona scuba diving” next month for only $150.
 Did you know that there are 300 searches for it?
 You will be #1 all month, I assure you.
 We guarantee it!”

 The charter boat operator thinks this is a good deal.
 Is it?